nlotoo/Pet-HUB-Application/README.md

 ## Functionality
 * Implemented authentication and authorization.
-* Ability to  view the pet card of other users.
+* Ability to  view the pet-card of other users.
-* Ability to edit and delete personal pet card.
+* Ability to edit and delete personal pet-card.
 * Ability to like other users' posts and add them to Favourites.
 * Full responsibility of the pages.
 * You can search in our main catalog by name.
-* You can like and disklike pet cards.
+* You can like and disklike pet-cards.
 * Interactive UX.